KamilMakiela/SF-BMA/README.md

 A full forward-search procedure without an early stopping criterion.

 At each stage, the algorithm evaluates all possible additions to the currently selected model.
-For (p) candidate regressors, the procedure evaluates up to
+For p candidate regressors, the procedure evaluates up to

-[
+$$
 \frac{p(p+1)}{2}
-]
+$$

 candidate models, excluding the initial mandatory-variables-only model.